Sheriff’s Office Association 2020 Retirement Dinner

 The first annual ball of the San Mateo County Sheriff’s Office Association was held on August 25, 1951 at the Bay Meadows Clubhouse in San Mateo.

-Reynolds was gracious enough to pose with Deputy Stewart and a poster which advertised the Sheriff’s dance, proceeds of which were donated to the widows and orphans fund.
+Reynolds was gracious enough to pose with Deputy Stewart and a poster which advertised the Sheriff’s dance. all the proceeds were donated to the widows and orphans fund.

 Meanwhile, Louis B. Mayer, the famous and powerful executive of the Metro-Goldwyn-Mayer studios, received other emissaries of the Sheriff’s Office and he dug into his pocket and bought a number of tickets to the ball.